mlandauer/polling/README.md

 * Randomise the order of questions
 * Randomise which form of the statement the user is given (the "normal" form or the "converse" form)
 * It should be possible to link to the page showing your results (at a high level) without giving away the details of how you answered each question
+* Use cookies, IP address to help identify whether people are trying to fill out the form multiple times
+* Perhaps have a question "have you ever filled this out before?" towards the end just to add that little bit of extra honesty check.
+Of course if people really want to deceive they can but this little extra thing is likely to dissuade the casual person filling it out more than once.
+Or maybe they just want to see the results again and lost the details so they do it again but we don't want to use their results.